tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 Furthermore, YANG data models can be used as the basis of implementation for other interfaces, such as CLI and programmatic APIs.

-This document describes YANG data model for TE Tunnels, Label Switched Paths (LSPs) and TE interfaces and covers data applicable to generic or device-independent, device-specific, and Multiprotocol Label Switching (MPLS) technology specific.
+This document describes YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
+The model covers data applicable to generic or device-independent, device-specific, and Multiprotocol Label Switching (MPLS) technology specific.

 The document describes a high-level relationship between the modules defined in this document, as well as other external protocol YANG modules.
 The TE generic